Yingang88/coaxiality_detection/README.md

 ### - Calibration of the camera with OpenCV

-        1. Dynamic acquisition of the calibration images with the video function of the camera
+       Method 1.
+Images are taken directly from the camera for calibration.

-        2. Scan the existing image data for calibration
+       Method 2.
+Scan the existing image data for calibration.

 ### - Image acquisition